Codecademy/docs/content/css/concepts/position/terms/absolute/absolute.md

 ---
-Title: 'absolute'
+Title: 'Absolute'
 Description: 'Places an element relative to its nearest positioned ancestor or the browser window.
 Subjects:
   - 'Web Design'
   - 'Web Development'